charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 ## Overview

 The midterm is an an extension of the [GitIgnoreTestDockerMicro][gitdm] and [DockerCompose][dc] assignments.
 In some cases, students have used [RestBasics][rb] rather than **DockerComposer**.
+As long as it works, then I'm fine with that decision.

+The goal of the midterm is to create a program that will allow us to query our repositories to ensure they contain certain key elements.
+In particular, we are looking to see that all branches contain valid **.gitignore** files and that no inappropriate code, such as a **node_modules** directory, has been checked in.

-The goal will be to create a program that will allow us to query both the status of the current system, and a system running on EC2.
-The code should compile cleanly with no errors or warnings from **prettier** or **eslint**.
+Your code should compile cleanly with no errors or warnings from **prettier** or **eslint**.

-The screenshot is designed only to give you a general idea of where I would like to take this program.
-I haven't finished my version yet, so this is incomplete, but it gives you a good starting point.
-If you imitate this look and feel you should not have to undo anything, only add more.

-![Midterm System Check Interface][mtsc]

 ## Images